Tanuki/tanuki.py/readme.md

 <!-- TOC --><a name="introduction"></a>
 ## Introduction

-Monkey Patch is a way to programmatically invoke an LLM in place of the function body in Python, with the same parameters and output that you would expect from a function implemented by hand.
+MonkeyPatch is a way to programmatically invoke an LLM in place of the function body in Python, with the same parameters and output that you would expect from a function implemented by hand.

 These LLM-powered functions are typed, reliable, stateless, and production-ready to be dropped into your app seamlessly.
 Rather than endless prompt-wrangling and failures, these LLM-powered functions and applicatiosn behave like traditional functions.